At a Glance

 ✨Ask Thoughtful Questions

-Prepare some insightful questions to ask the interviewer about the team dynamics, training opportunities, and the specific challenges faced in the role.
-This not only shows your interest but also helps you gauge if the environment is the right fit for you.
+Prepare some insightful questions to ask at the end of the interview.
+This could include inquiries about the team dynamics or the types of activities you would be involved in.
+It shows your interest in the role and helps you gauge if it's the right fit for you.